Carl's Jr. Bacon Swiss Crispy Chicken Sandwich Reduced-Fat

 Helping Carl's Jr. rebound from its sales slump was a series of TV commercials featuring over sauced sandwiches that splattered ketchup and mayo onto floors, clothes, and shoes.
 The tag line, "If it doesn't get all over the place, it doesn't belong in your face," made sloppy synonymous with tasty.

-If you look forward to messing up your clean clothes but don't need all the saturated fat that usually comes with this drippy fare, you'll want to give this clone a try.
-The fat-free ranch dressing saves you from oodles of nasty fat grams, and then the special baking technique that clones the taste and texture of deep frying eliminates a bunch more.
+If you look forward to messing up your clean clothes but don't need all the saturated fat that usually comes with this drippy fare, you'll want to try my reduced fat Carl's Jr. Bacon Swiss Crispy Chicken Sandwich recipe below.
+The fat-free ranch dressing saves you from oodles of nasty fat grams, and then the special baking technique that clones the taste and texture of deep-frying eliminates a bunch more.

 Serving size–1 sandwich

 Source: Low-Fat Top Secret Recipes by Todd Wilbur.

 Fat-Free Ranch Dressing

 - 1/2 cup fat-free mayonnaise